itskalvik/sgp-tools/docs/index.md

   <img src="assets/AIPP-4R.gif" width="49%">
   <img src="assets/AIPP-non-point_sensing.gif" width="49%">
 </p>

+---

+## Why SGP-Tools?

+-   **State-of-the-Art Algorithms**: Includes a variety of optimization methods including greedy algorithms, Bayesian optimization, CMA-ES, and SGP-based optimization.
+-   **Advanced Modeling Capabilities**: Go beyond simple point sensing with tools for informative path planning for multi-robot systems and complex sensor field-of-view (FoV) models.
+-   **Non-Stationary Kernels**: Capture complex, real-world phenomena with specialized non-stationary kernels like the Neural Spectral Kernel and the Attentive Kernel.
+-   **Flexible and Extensible**: Built on GPflow and TensorFlow, the library is designed to be modular and easy to extend with your own custom methods, kernels, and objectives.

+---

 ## Installation
 The library is available as a ```pip``` package.
 To install the package, run the following command: